 “These specialized products have not been required often.
 However, these agents can be lifesaving, particularly in difficult-to-manage wounds, such as those of the groin or axilla (armpit).
 They provide effective hemorrhage control for wounds that aren’t amenable to other methods of hemorrhage control and which might otherwise be fatal.”

-• 3.
-Tranexamic acid (TXA)
+- 3. Tranexamic acid (TXA)

 In a previous column we mentioned TXA being used for a woman whose uterus wouldn't stop bleeding after delivery.
 In two recent studies – one of them in combat – TXA was shown to significantly improve the chances of survival of one out of seven patients.
 In some ERs it has become part of the routine to give TXA to all severely bleeding patients, or those with potential internal bleeding, if possible within 3 hours after injury.

-Surgeons have begun administering TXA in many of their bloodiest operations – some heart surgeons even reportedly pouring it into the chest cavity before closing.
+Surgeons have begun administering TXA in many of their bloodiest operations – some heart surgeons even reportedly pouring it randomly into the chest cavity before closing.
 Hospitals in some third world countries have likewise emptied a syringe of the stuff onto a gauze bandage and used it to stop otherwise unstoppable bleeding.

 An Australian study in 2014 saw paramedics being equipped with TXA to be administered to accident victims.

-• 4.
-Permissive hypotension
+- 4. Permissive hypotension

 In WWII, doctor Henry K. Beecher proposed that a relatively low systolic blood pressure of 85 was sufficient for a patient awaiting surgery.
 During the Vietnam era, with the ready availability of volume expanders medics began pumping their patients with bags of fluids to get blood pressure back up to acceptable numbers.

-Turns out Beecher was right.
+But it turns out Beecher was right.
 What the Vietnam medics were inadvertently doing was disturbing the process of clot formation.

 Back to the battlefield medic: